Aqua-Kubecon/Aqua-GoldenPipe/README.md

 [📖 Documentation][docs]
 </div>

-Trivy (`tri` pronounced like **tri**gger, `vy` pronounced like en**vy**) is a comprehensive security scanner.
-It is reliable, fast, extremely easy to use, and it works wherever you need it.
+This is a demo of how to use Aqua Enterprise Security and Trivy Open Source in the CI!

-Trivy has different *scanners* that look for different security issues, and different *targets* where it can find those issues.
+Aqua has different *scanners* that look for different security issues, and different *targets* where it can find those issues.

-Targets:
-- Container Image
-- Filesystem
-- Git repository (remote)
-- Kubernetes cluster or resource

 Scanners:
 - OS packages and software dependencies in use (SBOM)